Richard Cholmondeley: Tomb and family name

-In 1522, after the rebuilding of St. Peter ad Vincula, a tomb was built in the church covered by effigies of Cholmeley and his wife.
+In 1522, following the reconstruction of St. Peter ad Vincula, a tomb was erected in the church, adorned with effigies of Cholmeley and his wife.
 The monument is one of the oldest in the chapel, where many famous people who were executed at the Tower are buried.
 The alabaster effigies lie fenced in ironwork under the central arcade.

 However, Cholmeley is not buried in this tomb.
 In his will, he requests that he be buried "within the Chapel of our blessed Lady of Barking beside the Tower of London" (now called "All Hallows, Barking") and that if the Masters and Wardens would not agree, then "my body be buried in the Church of the Crutched Friars beside the Tower of London" (now called "St. Olaf's").
-All Hallows was almost totally destroyed during the blitz of London during World War II, and so it is not known whether he was buried there or at St. Olaf's.
-There is some evidence that he may have been buried in one of the tombs of the Cholmondeley, Cheshire branch of his family.
+All Hallows was almost totally destroyed during the Blitz of London during World War II, and so it is not known whether he was buried there or at St. Olaf's.
+There is some evidence that he may have been buried in one of the tombs of the Cholmondeley, Cheshire, branch of his family.

 Cholmeley's family can be traced back to the 12th century Robert de Chelmundelegh, second son of William le Belward, who inherited parts of the Barony of Malpas (for which Malpas is named), including Cholmondeley, Cheshire, previously held by Robert Fitzhugh.
 Over the centuries, the family name was spelled in many variants as middle-English developed away from French influences.
 Different branches of the family spell the name differently, and Cholmeley's most famous cousins, of Cholmondeley, Cheshire, spell the name "Cholmondeley".

 In Victorian times, Sir Richard's tomb in St. Peter ad Vincula was relocated and had a new name panel fitted.
 The panel states that the Lieutenant of the Tower was named Richard "Cholmondeley".
 Thus, Gilbert and Sullivan called him "Sir Richard Cholmondeley".
 However, Sir Richard's father was John Cholmeley, his grandfather was William Cholmeley, and his brother was Roger Cholmeley.
 His will is signed Richard Cholmeley, and his illegitimate son was Sir Roger Cholmeley.
 After the Cholmondeley branch of the family became the more highly titled branch, Sir Richard Cholmeley, Lieutenant of the Tower, was confused with his cousin, Richard Cholmondeley of Cholmondeley, Cheshire, or one of the five knights named Richard Cholmondeley, Chomondley or Cholmeley living around the same time.